Charlito33/playdate-itchio-sync-server/README.md

 # playdate-itchio-sync

 Keep your Playdate sideload games synced with your itch.io playdate game library.

-This repo is to make playdate-itchio-sync a Express NodeJS app.
+The goal of this repo is to make playdate-itchio-sync a Express NodeJS app.

 ## Requirements
 - node.js 16+